 The best part?
 Only 141 calories for a generous slice!
 So if you’re watching your caloric intake, this is a great, filling option, without any guilt attached.

 How do you make asparagus frittata without eggs?

 Chickpea flour is really an amazing ingredient.
 It so perfectly replaces the egg in both texture and flavour.
 Believe me, I was not convinced until I first tried it with these Allergen Friendly Eggless Frittata Muffins I made a while back.
 But they were so well received by all my family and friends that I just had to make another chickpea flour frittata variation.

 If you want to take this to the next level and add even more eggy flavour, I highly recommend a sprinkle or two of black salt over top.
 This amazing ingredient actually smells and tastes like eggs.
 It’s really quite incredible!
 I use black salt in my Chickpea Salad Sandwich and it really takes it from yum to mouthwatering!

 How do you prepare vegan asparagus frittata?

 While the veggies are cooking, prepare your chickpea flour batter by combining the flour, water and all the seasonings in a large bowl.
-Whisk well to ensure everything is nicely incorporated and combined.
+Whisk well to ensure everything is nicely combined.

-Then, when the veggies are cooked, remove the pan from the heat and pour in your batter that you just made.
+Then, when the veggies are cooked, remove the pan from the heat and pour in the batter.
 Place the pan in your preheated oven in the center rack and bake.